 Another good reason to sidestep the probate process is its lack of privacy.
 Probate is a judicial procedure, so everything in a probate proceeding goes on the public record, and anyone can see the details of your finances and what your loved ones have inherited.
 If you value your privacy, you’ll need an estate plan that lets your estate avoid probate.

-By working with the right south Florida estate planning attorney, you can ensure that your loved ones receive their full inheritance without losing a substantial amount to probate costs.
+By working with the right south Florida probate attorney, you can ensure that your loved ones receive their full inheritance without losing a substantial amount to probate costs.

 What Does a Probate Proceeding Entail?